 What does this story have to do with why I haven’t bought any new investments recently?

 In short.
 I can’t find much that is cheap and this is beginning to remind my of 2007 when I returned home from travelling and could not find anything cheap to buy, just before the crash of the GFC.
+The market as a whole doesn’t seem quite as expensive as 2007, but some pockets of it do.

 Do I think a crash is coming?